 Online Interview Tips

-The following tips are not only for FY2 standalone interview, rather for ANY online interview you participate in the future.
+The following tips are not only for FY2 standalone interviews, rather for ANY online interview you participate in the future.

 Once the video conferencing platform (e.g. Skype for business) is confirmed by the recruitment team, install the app/ plugin (if using the web browser).